 On the Pavement Grey: WB Yeats in Utopian Bedford Park – 19 Nov

-A lottery for ILS members will be held for tickets for this event.
-To apply for a ticket contact the Hon.
+To apply for an ILS members ticket contact the Hon.
 Secretary: firstname.lastname@example.org

 - The Embassy of Ireland